-The marshal chart will NOT be in operation for 2018.
+The marshal chart is no longer in operation.
 Instead, marshals will be organised in the weeks preceding the race.
 This is to try and ease the administrative overhead in compiling and updating the chart.
-We also acknowledge that it is difficult for runners to commit to a race many months in advance and often have cases we have injured or recovering runners available to marshal at short notice.
+We also acknowledge that it is difficult for runners to commit to a race many months in advance and we often have cases where injured or recovering runners are available to marshal at short notice.

 Marshalling will NOT be compulsory to qualify for the league but we hope the response from runners is sufficient as to maintain this approach going forward.

 All helpers must be over 18 years old and have a basic understanding of Fell racing

 Runners will be permitted to swap slots with another competitor but only by contacting Manx Fell Runners via the contact form here at least ONE WEEK prior to the race.

 A competitor who fails to turn up for his slot will be excluded from the league.
 If a competitors substitute marshal/helper does not turn up then the competitor must cover the slot (please note if there is no marshal at a safety point the race may be cancelled)

 The MFR Committee reserve the right to allocate a slot to any regular runner who fails to volunteer